-Email is one of the most utilized service for exchange of information by individuals and businesses.
-Although a lot of attempts are made to prevent an email from being used for unauthorized activities, but they are not enough to prevent email breaching.
+Even though emails are one of the most utilized services for the exchange of information by individuals and businesses.
+Evidently, a lot of attempts are happening to prevent an email from falling into the wrong hands for malicious activities.
+However, they are not enough to prevent email breaching.
 There are two inherent limitations of an email that makes it possible for a spammer to use it for illegitimate activities:

-- By default, there is no encryption mode used while the message is passed from sender to receiver.
-Also, there is no integrity test performed at the receiver’s end.
+- By default, there is no involvement of the encryption mode while the message communicates from the sender to the receiver.
+Also, there is no integrity test at the receiver’s end.

-- For sending emails, the SMTP protocol is used that do not use any authentication mechanism.
-And the worst part is; an email header can be easily forged, manipulating the source of the email.
+- For sending emails, the SMTP protocol is in use that does not operate any authentication mechanism. in addition, the worst part is that it’s easy to forge an email header thereby manipulating the source of the email.